Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Methods

-Our processing pipeline for finding the optimal SoS employs the RF ultrasound echo data $\{R_1, \ldots, R_{n_\mathrm{t}}\}$ from $n_\mathrm{t}$ Tx events, where $n_\mathrm{t}$ is 1, 2, or a larger number for methods, respectively, for method categories 1, 2, and 3 above.
-RF echo signals are beamformed into spatial RF images using a range of $n_\mathrm{s}$ assumed tissue SoS values $\{s_1, \ldots, s_{n_\mathrm{s}}\}$.
-Image comparison metrics are calculated based on pairs of RF images, while image quality metrics are applied on B-Mode images (\ie after envelope detection and log compression).
-The latter can be applied on a single B-mode image as well as on a compounded image from several frames.
-An overview for the image comparison (two frame) setting is illustrated in \Cref{pipeline_fig}.
+Our processing pipeline for finding the optimal SoS employs US RF echo data $R\in \mathcal{R}^{n_\mathrm{r}\times n_\mathrm{k}}$ of $n_\mathrm{r}$ receiving elements for $n_\mathrm{k}$ time samples from a Tx event.
+We may also obtain multiple acquisitions $\{R_1, \ldots, R_{n_\mathrm{t}}\}$ from $n_\mathrm{t}$ Tx events with different transmit sequences to get multiple views of the same tissue for image comparison or to increase signal-to-noise ratio of images by compounding.
+RF echo signals are beamformed into spatial RF images $I^{n_t}(s_i)$ using a range of $n_\mathrm{s}$ assumed SoS values $\{s_1, \ldots, s_{n_\mathrm{s}}\}$.
+Image comparison metrics are calculated based on pairs of RF images, while image quality metrics are applied on B-mode images (\ie after envelope detection and log compression).
+An overview for the image comparison setting is illustrated in \Cref{pipeline_fig}.
+The optimal global SoS is then determined as $s^\star = \arg\max_{s_i} m(\{I^{n_t}(s_i)\})$, where $m(\cdot)$ denotes the chosen metric evaluated on the beamformed image(s) at each trial SoS value $s_i$.